-The Top 6 Signs a Medical Career Is Right for You
+6 Signs That Choosing a Healthcare Career Is Right for You

 What’s the Difference Between Medicine and Allied Health?

-When you think of medical staff in a hospital, you’d probably think about doctors, nurses, and even pharmacists.
-These professionals are required to attend post-graduate school after earning a 4-year degree, and oftentimes a residency, too.
-They are trained to diagnose and treat patients.
+When people talk about medical staff, they’re talking about doctors, nurses, dentists, and pharmacists.
+After earning their 4-year degree, medical professionals are required to attend post-graduate school (and even a residency).
+They are licensed to diagnose and treat patients.

-You’ve seen allied health workers at hospitals, clinics, dental offices, and even your local drugstore.
+You’ve seen allied health professionals at hospitals, clinics, dental offices, and your local drugstore.

-From MRI technologists to pharmacy technicians, allied health jobs don’t require a medical degree.
-Within a few months or a few years, certification programs provide the necessary resources to become an expert in a chosen field.
-This means that they’re often great, affordable options for high school diploma holders or people seeking a new career trajectory.
+Various positions – from MRI technologists to surgical technologists to cardiovascular techs – can find hospital jobs without a medical degree.
+Within a few months or a few years, accredited certification programs provide the necessary resources to become an expert in a chosen field.
+They’re often great, affordable options for high school diploma holders or people seeking a new career path.

-The desire to help is a powerful motivation to pursue a medical career.
-If you’re empathetic and love helping others, a healthcare career might be an obvious choice.
-The majority of these positions involve some form of patient care, so these are extremely important traits to have.
+Helping others is a powerful motivation for pursuing a healthcare career.
+The majority of allied health jobs involve some form of direct patient care, so these are extremely important traits to have.

-Each day, you’ll be interacting with patients from all walks of life, so working with all types of personalities and attitudes is crucial.
-No matter whether you’re a neurodiagnostic tech who keeps patients calm during procedures – or a medical biller who goes above and beyond to ensure great customer service – you’ll let them know they’re cared for.
+You’ll interact with patients every day, so being able to work with all types of personalities and attitudes is crucial.
+No matter whether you’re a neurodiagnostic tech who keeps patients calm during procedures – or a medical coder who goes above and beyond to ensure great customer service – you’ll let them know they’re cared for.

 #2 You Want to Work With People

-If you’re already a people person, why not put yourself in a position where this skill can be most beneficial?
+If you’re already a people person, why not apply this to a role where this skill can be most beneficial?

 #3 You’re Calm Under Pressure

-Working in healthcare (even healthcare administrative jobs) can often be stressful, and emergency situations may happen.
-You may see patients who suffer from illnesses and may even witness death.
+Working in healthcare (even healthcare administrative jobs) can be stressful, and emergency situations may happen at any time.
+You’ll likely see patients suffer from illnesses and may even witness death.

-Emotional stability and excellent stress management skills are necessary if you’re considering shifting from your current job to a career in allied healthcare.
-Remaining calm and composed in tough situations will win respect and provide patients with excellent care.
+Emotional stability and excellent stress management skills are necessary if you’re considering shifting to a career in allied healthcare.
+Remaining calm and composed in tough situations will win respect while providing patients with excellent care.

 #4 You’re Fascinated About the Human Body

-Most healthcare jobs involve the human body in one way or another, from taking blood as a phlebotomist to creating internal images as an ultrasound tech.
-While the work may not always be the most pleasant, it helps to have a strong understanding of how the body works.
+Most healthcare jobs involve the human body in one way or another, from phlebotomists drawing blood to ultrasound techs taking images of a patient’s internal structures.
+While the work may not always be pleasant, it’s crucial to have a strong understanding of human anatomy.

 #5 You Are Passionate About Self-Education

-If you enjoy doing extensive research, memorizing tons of medical terms, or simply peering through microscopes, pursuing an allied health career could be just for you.
+If you enjoy doing extensive research, memorizing medical terms, or simply peering through microscopes, choosing an allied health career might be a great fit for you.

-Even though your medical certification training will give you the real-world skills you need to be at the top of your game, it’s impossible to know everything.
+Even though your medical certification training provides real-world skills, you need to be at the top of your game.
 With discoveries and technological advances happening every day, continuing your personal education is the only way to stay on top of things.

-It’s no secret that healthcare professionals pour their energy, time, and strength into their jobs.
-Pursuing any new career requires a lot of hard work, so you enter into it prepared for what’s ahead.
+Any new career requires hard work, so enter it prepared and ready for what’s ahead.
 If you’re in the New Jersey area, learn about 6-month certificate programs that pay well!